State of North Dakota

 Office of the State Auditor

-We currently have an opening for an administrative assistant in the Bismarck office, closing December 1, 2015.
+We currently have an opening for a performance auditor in the Fargo office, closing January 1, 2016.

 Other state government employment opportunities can be viewed at Current employment opportunities in State Government

 The State Auditor is a constitutionally elected state official.
 The Office of the State Auditor (OSA) is divided into three operational divisions: